quarz12/box2d-wasm/checklist.md

   - [x] 1 valve, forcefield
   - [x] 2 inlets | pump
 - [ ] 1 all observers in one Solve() to only loop through sensorcontacts once to fill multiple maps
-- [ ] 1 pressure use apply force to allow air particles or just add to totalforcebuffer
+- [ ] 1 velocity change add to totalforcebuffer
-- [ ] 3 layerchange revision
+- [x] 3 layerchange revision
-  - [ ] pressure calculation
+  - [x] pressure calculation
 - [ ] scale down to cm
 - [ ] 1 black particle in droplet
 - [ ] 3 building from xml
 - [ ] 4 renderer
 - [x] 1 arc use radians instead of start/endpoint
-- [ ] Sensor must tick even without contacts
+- [x] Sensor must tick even without contacts

 attribute not changing: